 Written By: Mike Laquerre

 Quite often home buyers are unaware or confused by the term “closing costs”.
 Their entire focus has been on their down payment in most cases.
 This is especially true for first time home buyers.
-What is included as closing costs for their particular transaction may vary.
-However, below are some common closing costs, some of which a buyer can expect to pay at the closing of their next home purchase.
+What becomes included as closing costs for their particular transaction may vary.
+However, below are some common closing costs, where buyers expect to pay at the closing of their next home purchase.

 The following is a breakdown and estimate of the typical costs associated with closing a residential mortgage, along with a brief description of the service the buyer is going to receive: